girishsj11/Learn_Python/Python_Programs/List/README.md

     Output: 5, 3, 1
     Explanation: There is a triplet (5, 3 and 1) present in the array whose sum is 9.

+### Program_13.py

+    program to remove multiple repeated item from list without using any looping concepts.

+    #Need to remove 2 from below list without using looping concepts

+    l=[1,2,3,4,5,0,55,66,2,3,5,2,1]